-Other sources of revenue made up \$577 million, or about 13 percent of the base budget in FY 2014.
+Other sources of revenue made up \$675 million, or about 14 percent of the base budget in FY 2017.
 This money came from a variety of other fees and taxes, many of them considered "sin" taxes on items such as tobacco and alcohol.
 The insurance premiums tax and the tobacco tax are the two largest sources of "other" revenue.
-In FY 2014, the insurance tax produced over \$115 million in revenue, while the tobacco tax produced nearly \$102 million.
+In FY 2017, the insurance tax produced over \$120 million in revenue, while the tobacco products tax produced nearly \$195 million.

-Significant Taxes Not in the Base Budget

-Motor Fuel Tax
+Significant Taxes Not in the Base Budget Motor Fuel Excise Tax

-The motor fuel excise tax and motor carrier road tax produced \$441 million in FY 2014.
+The motor fuel excise tax and motor carrier road tax produced \$381 million in FY 2017.
+This tax contains a flat rate tax of 20.5 cents per gallon and variable rate that is equal to five percent of the average wholesale price of motor fuel.
+In 2018, the variable rate was 15.2 cents per gallon, for a combined rate of 35.7 cents per gallon.
 This tax provides funding to the Division of Highways, Division of Motor Vehicles, and the Office of Administrative Hearings.